 *You can view your CBB Status on the member dashboard.

-The CBB committee is made up of volunteers and will do their best to process all applications in a timely matter.
-Please follow all instructions and provide all the necessary documentation as requested.
+The CBB committee is made up of volunteers and does its best to process all applications in a timely manner.
+Please follow all instructions and provide all necessary documentation as requested.
 Incomplete applications will result in delays or denial.
+Once the final application is submitted to the committee for final review, it can take up to 30 days for approval.
+CABB will update the CBB forms and applications from time to time to clarify program requirements.

 CABB will update the CBB forms and applications from time to time to clarify program requirements.